w3c/ServiceWorker/explainer.md

 Well, not quite.
 A document will pick a service worker to be its controller when it navigates, so the document you called `.register` from isn’t being controlled, because there wasn’t a service worker there when it first loaded.

 If you refresh the document, it’ll be under the service worker’s control.
 You can check `navigator.serviceWorker.controller` to see which service worker is in control, or `null` if there isn’t one.
-Note: when you’re updating from one service worker to another, things work a little differently, we’ll get onto that in the “Updating” section.
+Note: when you’re updating from one service worker to another, things work a little differently.
+We’ll get into that in the “Updating” section.

-If you shift+reload a document it’ll always load without a controller, which is handy for testing quick CSS & JS changes.
+If you shift+reload a document, it’ll always load without a controller, which is handy for testing quick CSS & JS changes.

 Documents tend to live their whole life with a particular service worker, or none at all.
 However, a service worker can call `self.skipWaiting()` ([spec](https://w3c.github.io/ServiceWorker/#service-worker-global-scope-skipwaiting)) to do an immediate takeover of all pages within scope.